manateelazycat/lsp-bridge/README.md

 (global-lsp-bridge-mode)
 ```

-NOTE:
+Please note that:

-1. When use lsp-bridge, please disable other completion plugin first, such as lsp-mode, eglot, company, corfu, etc. lsp-bridge provides a full set from completion backend, completion frontend to multi-backend integration solution.
+1. When using lsp-bridge, please first disable other completion plugins such as lsp-mode, eglot, company, corfu, etc. Lsp-bridge provides a complete solution from completion backend, frontend to multi-backend fusion.
-2. When the completion menu pops up, `acm-mode` will be automatically enabled, and when the completion menu disappears, `acm-mode` will be automatically disabled, please do not manually add `acm-mode` to any mode-hook, also don't manually execute `acm-mode`
+2. When the completion menu pops up, `acm-mode` will be automatically enabled, and when the completion menu disappears, `acm-mode` will be automatically disabled.
+Please do not manually add `acm-mode` to any mode-hook or manually execute `acm-mode`.

 ## Usage
-lsp-bridge is design for out the box.
-After installing the [LSP server](https://github.com/manateelazycat/lsp-bridge#supported-language-servers) and mode plugin corresponding to the open file, you can write the code directly without additional settings.
+Lsp-bridge is design with out of box.
+After installing the corresponding [LSP server](https://github.com/manateelazycat/lsp-bridge#supported-language-servers) and mode plugin for the language, you can start coding directly without any additional settings.

-It should be noted that there are three scan modes of lsp-bridge:
+It should be noted that lsp-bridge has three scanning modes:

-1. When detecting the `.git` directory (check by command `git rev-parse-is-inside-work-tree`), lsp-bridge scan the entire directory file to provide completion
+1. When the `.git` directory is detected (determined by the command `git rev-parse --is-inside-work-tree`), lsp-bridge will scan the entire directory to provide completion.
-2. When the `.git` directory was not detected, lsp-bridge only scan opened file to provide completion
+2. When the `.git` directory is not detected, lsp-bridge only provides single-file completion for the opened file.
-3. Custom `lsp-bridge-get-project-path-by-filepath` function, the input parameter is the path string of opened file, the output parameter is the project directory path, lsp-bridge will scan project directory path to provide provide completion
+3. Custom `lsp-bridge-get-project-path-by-filepath` function, where the input parameter is the path string of the opened file and the output parameter is the project directory path.
+Lsp-bridge will provide completion based on the output directory path.

 ## Keymap
 | Key            | Command                     | Description                                                                    |